renemarc/home-assistant-config/README.md

 - **Inconspicuous**: I like tech alright, but like any good butlers it should stay out of sight yet stay summonable.
 Think Fiji villa, not server room.
 - **Modular**: Both code and devices should be easily replaceable.
 - **Internet independent**: As much local processing as possible for the essential features.
-- **Accessible through multiple ways:** Computers, tablet (kiosk), voice, smart phones, wireless buttons.
+- **Accessible through multiple ways:** Computers, tablet (kiosk), voice, smart phones, wireless buttons, remotes.
-- **Intuitive user interfaces:** One look at a group of sensors/switches should be sufficient for anyone to understand the current states and how to operate an interface.
+- **Intuitive user interfaces:** One look at a group of sensors/switches should be sufficient for anyone to understand the current states and how to operate an interface. 💡
 - **Redundant controls:** Multiple interfaces should be able to control devices without interference.
 State changes from manual interventions or dedicated manufacturer apps should be tracked whenever possible.
 - **No information overload:** Provide just enough insights to get an idea of what's going on.
 And no need for data that's best consumed on more interactive devices (like stock prices, Steam community status...)
 - **Not everything should be networked:** Bathroom fan, pantry and laundry room lights have their independent motion sensors and that's a good thing.
-Same independence goes for the smoke detector: I sure don't want to require extensive skin grafts because I forgot an extra space in a YAML file. _Yikes!_
+Same independence goes for the smoke detector: I sure don't want to require extensive skin grafts because I forgot an extra space in a YAML file. 😱
 - **No Alexa/Cortana/Google Voice:** I don't want to have advertising agencies, online stores, or other AI-feeding Big Brother tech-monsters listening in to everything we say _and do_ just for the dubious convenience of switching lights on by voice command.
 There are offline solutions that are privacy-counscious.

 <div align="center">